-3. Negotiation and Documentation

-Euro PP Working Group Documentation
+3.2 Euro PP Working Group Documentation

-Following the publication of the Charter for Euro Private Placements in March 2014, the Euro PP Working Group has released standard documentation for each type of European Private Placement transaction, comprising:
+The Euro PP Working Group has released standard documentation for each type of European corporate debt private placement transaction, comprising:

-- 1. a form of loan agreement for PEPP Loans (the "Euro PP Loan Agreement"); and - a form of subscription agreement and terms and conditions for PEPP Notes (together with the Euro PP Loan Agreement, the "Euro PP Working Group Documents"), which has been coordinated with ICMA.
+- 1. a form of loan agreement for ECPP Loans (the "Euro PP Loan Agreement"); and - 2. a form of subscription agreement and terms and conditions for ECPP Notes (together with the Euro PP Loan Agreement, the "Euro PP Working Group Documents"), which has been co-ordinated with ICMA.

 The Euro PP Working Group Documents build upon existing market practices and refer to the standards developed in the Charter for Euro Private Placements.
-They assume unlisted, unrated and unsecured transactions, but are nonetheless explicitly intended to be adapted as part of negotiations, depending on the Borrower's situation, the characteristics of the PEPP transaction and market conditions.
-Resulting from a cross-market initiative, the Euro PP Working Group Documents represent a fair and balanced standard between the interests of Borrowers and Investors.
+They assume unlisted, unrated and unsecured transactions, but are nonetheless explicitly intended to be adapted as part of the negotiations, depending on the Borrower's situation, the characteristics of the ECPP transaction and market conditions.
 They are governed by French law but may be adapted to any other legal system and were developed for international use.

-Expanding upon practices developed in the Euro private placement market since 2012, the Euro PP Working Group Documents are the result of consensual cross-market efforts between representatives from the market's major participants, borrowers, intermediaries and investors active in the private placement market and with the assistance of international law firms CMS Bureau Francis Lefebvre, Kramer Levin Naftalis & Frankel and Gide Loyrette Nouel.
+Resulting from a cross-market initiative, and expanding upon practices developed in the Euro corporate debt private placement market since 2012, the Euro PP Working Group Documents are the result of consensual cross-market efforts of, and represent a fair and balanced standard between, representatives from the market's major participants, borrowers, intermediaries and investors active in the private placement market and with the assistance of leading international law firms CMS Bureau Francis Lefebvre, Kramer Levin Naftalis & Frankel and Gide Loyrette Nouel.

-The Euro PP Working Group Documents are available free of charge, in English and in French, at www.euro-privateplacement.com.
+The Euro PP Working Group Documents are available free of charge, in English, French and Italian, at www.euro-privateplacement.com.